The theme might be a cliché but it will always be one of the most relevant since the existence of mankind.

 Igor Oleynikov is a Russian children’s books illustrator born 1953.
 Like Sven Nordqvist he didn’t studied at art school but graduated instead the Institute of Chemical Engineering in Moscow.
 However, his destiny put him on the path of the animation, when in 1979 he started working for the Russian animation studio “Союзмультфильм” as an assistant-illustrator.
 A few years later he tried his talent in the book publishing, which gradually turned to his solely job and until nowadays he has illustrated an impressive number of children’s books published all over the world.

-Todd McLellan’s idea of presenting dismantled products from our daily life deserves serious attention.
-First of all, because of the way the different parts of each item are photographed – in motion as air-explosion and in stillness, meticulously arranged as a gorgeous picture itself.
-The images of stillness reveals his great sense of design.
-They are really amazing.
-I couldn’t wonder how he organized all the particles not omitting even the smallest ones like nuts and bolts, showing the beauty of the product from another perspective.
-However, all these ordinarily products like typewriter, wall clock, telephone, camera, iPod, printer, and so many others, are not only portraits of our technology time, but also show us that there is a whole hidden world of functioning most of us have no idea about it.
-We have learned how to use and serve with the tools and usually not interested in delving in the deeper layers of how exactly they were made, and thus this project is as well a nice reminder not to take for granted even the world we have created
+All these ordinarily products like typewriter, wall clock, telephone, camera, iPod, printer, and so many others, are not only portraits of our technology time, but also showing that there is a whole hidden world of functioning most of us have no idea about it.
+We have learned how to use and serve with the tools and usually not interested in delving into the deeper layers of how exactly they were made.
+A nice reminder not to take for granted the world we have created.

 ALPHABETABUM?
 What does it mean?
 As the authors and illustrators of this newly published book, Chris Raschka & Vladimir Radunsky explained, this is an ALPHABET book with an ALBUM of old photos.